Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/ces_components.md

 #### General

 * `-Dworker.name` (optional) - a sub-directory in the worker persistence directory.
-By default it points to `~/.ces-worker`.
+By default, it points to `~/.ces-worker`.

 #### GATE

 * `-Dgate.app.location` (required) - a full path to the `*.xgapp` file to load, including the filename and extension.
-It should start with `file:/`, otherwise it is interpreted as relative to the application context.
+It has to start with `file:/`, otherwise it is interpreted as relative to the application context.
 * `-Dpipeline-pool-max-size` (optional, default = 1) - the maximum number of GATE pooled applications.
 It shows the number of simultaneous annotations this worker supports.

 #### Recommended JVM settings